richtastic/ff/src/wiki/sfm.md

 <br/>

-Cameras that vary significantly from the linear model are said to have _distortion_, modeled using polynomials:
+Cameras that vary from the linear model are said to have (nonlinear) _distortion_, modeled using polynomials:

 *Radial Distortion*: